jaredhanson/draft-oauth-cookie-response-mode/spec.md

 granted to third-party clients.
 However, first-party scenarios have the ability to use cookies, which can be limited in such a way that they aren't exposed to JavaScript.
-Such limits mitigate various attack vectors, benefiting scenarios in which use of cookies are applicable.
+Such limits mitigate various attack vectors, benefiting scenarios in which use of cookies is applicable.

-This specification defines a response mode for OAuth 2.0 that uses a cookie to issue an access token.
+This specification defines a response mode for OAuth 2.0 that uses a cookie to transmit an access token.
 In this mode, the access token is encoded using an HTTP Set-Cookie header and transmitted via the the HTTP Cookie header to the client or resource server.

 ## Notational Conventions